polarlabs/osquery-rust/CONTRIBUTING.md

 # Osquery's plugin interface

-Osquery and its plugins communicate via an interface based on Apache Thrift.
+Osquery and its extensions communicate via an interface based on Apache Thrift.
 So, `osquery-rust` is a wrapper around that interface and turns it into a powerful API.

 The beauty of a Thrift based interface is, that this is interface is formally described